-We plant the maize in April and It grows throughout the summer, during which time the maize crop is cut out and made into a giant maze!
+We plant the maize in May and it grows through the summer, during which time the maize crop is cut out and made into a giant maze!

-All attractions are included in the entry price except for the small £1 children's ride on tractors.
+All attractions are included in the entry price except for the small £1 children's electric ride on tractors.

-Food and beverage
+Food and Beverage

 Accessibility and Amenities

-We welcome everyone at the maze, we now have three toilets, one with wider door access.
+We welcome everyone at the maze, we now have three toilets, one with wide door access.
 Unfortunately we don't as yet have ramp access into the toilets.
 We also have a separate baby change room.

 During dry weather the maze courtyard is accessible for wheelchair users, but most of it is a grass field there is limited hardstanding.
 The maze itself is probably not suitable for wheelchair users but it does depend on the type of wheelchair.
 There is also a side entrance so wheelchair users don't have to go through the shop.